vikrawar/CV-surveillance/README.md

 # Child Safety Surveillance System

-This project is a real-time child safety surveillance system developed for a CV hackathon.
+This project is a real-time child safety surveillance system developed for Voxel51's CV hackathon.
 It utilizes YOLOv5 for object detection to monitor playgrounds and alert caregivers when the number of children falls below a specified threshold.

 ## Features